alasca-association/tarook/docs/index.md

 The releasenotes give you all essential information about recent changes.
 :::
 :::{grid-item-card} Release upgrade
-:link: /user/tutorial/upgrade-release
+:link: /user/guide/upgrade-release
 :link-type: doc
-Tutorial on how to upgrade to a new TAROOK release.
+Guide on how to upgrade to a new TAROOK release.
 :::
 ::::

 ---

-::::{grid} 2
+::::{grid} 3
 :::{grid-item-card}  User Explanations
 :link: /user/explanation/index
 :link-type: doc